 Why incremental backup HDD to external hard drive?

-Backup system or backup hard drive is the most common operation when you dealing with computer management.
-It is not uncommon to backup hard drive to external hard drive for better protection.
-While the question is all the drives has its size limitation.
+System backup or disk backup is a normal way to protect your computer from system crashes or hard drive failures.
+And it is not rare to backup hard drive to external hard drive for better protection.
+The problem is that an external drive has its size limitation.
 It is easily to fulfill the disk if you want to keep the backup images up to date.
-Therefore, incremental backup to external hard drive is a wise choice.
-While for better protection, you might need external hard disk backup software to back it up for a second time.
+In this case, incremental backup to external hard drive is a wise choice.

 Incremental backup HDD with AOMEI Backupper

-Connect the external hard drive to your computer first.
+✤Connect the external hard drive to your computer and make sure it can be detected by Windows.

 Step 2.
 Select the internal HDD as the source disk.

+Then select the connected external drive as the destination storage.

 Step 3.
-Select the external hard drive as the destination storage path.

-Step 4(optional).
-Click Schedule to set certain backup time and backup type: incremental backup (it is set by default actually).
+Click Schedule Backup to set up the backup frequency.
+Go to Backup Scheme and choose the backup type as incremental backup (it is set by default actually).

 If you need to move the external hard drive sometimes, you can tick Run missed backup at next system setup box to make up for the missed backup.